aukspot/dles/README.md

 - [words for days](https://wordsfordays.com) - A word alchemy game with a daily objective, like infinite craft.
 - [WordSmyth](https://playwordsmyth.com) - Transform the word using one of the clues listed until you reach the secret word.
 - [Wordspan](https://puzzmallow.com/wordspan) - Guess the 5-letter word based on where adjacent letters relatively appear in the alphabet.
+- [WordWavr](https://wordwavr.app) - Guess the 5 letter word that's been transformed into a wave.
 - [Wormle](https://wormle.com) - Worm your way through the grid to spell today's themed words.
 - [WRDLINK](https://www.wrdlink.io) - Link the starting word to the ending word by changing one letter at a time.
 3 rounds daily.
 - [Wridges](https://www.washingtonpost.com/games/wridges/) - Race the clock by spelling words in the hex grid starting from the bottom row.